Patrick O'Luanaigh wants to end the snobbery directed towards mobile VR.

 It's often suggested that Google Cardboard is designed for shorter VR experiences, with its notable lack of any strap, but O'Luanaigh's data has suggested otherwise.

-While average mobile game session length is around the 6-8 minute mark, metrics from nDreams' mobile VR games reveal average playtime of 10-20 minutes.
+While the average mobile game session length is around the six to eight-minute mark, metrics from NDreams' mobile VR games reveal average playtime of 10 to 20 minutes.

 "It's not a snackable thing, you don't snack on VR games."